 Hi!
 I’m Christine.
 My mother calls me “Dr. Moran”, the internet knows me as “@corbett”, and my kids call me “mom”.
 I like collecting projects and experiences which I hope will one day render me able to solve any problem I find interesting or important.
-It’s slow going at points but I have a lot of fun exploring and creating things in a variety of fields from AI to cryptography to astrophysics.
+It’s slow going at points but I have a lot of fun exploring and creating things in a variety of fields from AI to cryptography to astrophysics to politics.
 If you are looking for a short bio and headshots, please head over to my Professional Bio and Headshots page.
-If you want more about my projects, please head over to my personal website: ChristineCorbettMoran.com

-Currently, I’m the Deputy Manager for NASA’s Exoplanet Exploration Program, a NASA Headquarters Program that JPL manages for the NASA Astrophysics Division and the exoplanet science community.
-In this role I’m supporting discovering new planets outside of our solar system, characterizing them, and looking for life among the stars.
-I also serve on the Perseverance Mars Rover team as a payload downlink lead on the Engineering Cameras team.
+Currently, I’m the Engineering Manager for the Pelican Data Pipeline at Planet.
+Previously, I served as Deputy Manager for NASA’s Exoplanet Exploration Program, a NASA Headquarters Program that JPL manages for the NASA Astrophysics Division and the exoplanet science community.
+In this role I supported discovering new planets outside of our solar system, characterizing them, and looking for life among the stars.
+I also served on the Perseverance Mars Rover team as a payload downlink lead on the Engineering Cameras team while at NASA JPL.

 In 2014 I completed my Ph.D. in Theoretical Astrophysics at the University of Zurich under Professor George Lake and Professor Romain Teyssier.
 Prior to that I’ve worked at SpaceX, Open Whisper Systems, BBN Technologies, MIT CSAIL, MIT Media Lab, Lucent Technologies (Bell Labs Site), FAST Search and Transfer, UP Diliman, MIT, JHU, and MIT MEET as a software engineer, research scientist, or lecturer/professor.
 Prior to/during that I studied Physics and Computer Science and Engineering (double major) and Mathematics and Philosophy (double minor) at MIT and obtained a Master’s degree in Astrophysics and Cosmology from UZH.